 To make sure rogue applications are not downloaded and hackers cannot gain access to the school's equipment or into users' files through Internet use, staff and children are not able to download executable files and software.
 Unfortunately, inappropriate materials will inevitably get through any filtering system.
 So, we are vigilant and alert so that sites can be blocked.

 Filtering is now the responsibility of the school.
-Process for unblocking websites - teachers ask Computing coordinator, consultation with HT or DHT, unblock site accordingly.
+Process for unblocking websites - teachers ask Computing coordinator who will liaise with Eduthing where appropriate.